 NextGen Jane is currently developing a test to check women’s health and collect data via tampon sample.
 The company asks that women simply mail their tampons (using the provided packaging, of course) to its laboratory for further testing.
 The company plans on using the data it collects to study women’s health issues as well as fill the gap in women’s health in general.

 DotLab has developed the first non-invasive test to detect endometriosis.
 Women simply need to provide a biological sample, using the provided testing kit and send the kit back to the lab.

-Baze has developed one of the first nutrient tests that doesn’t require patients to draw blood.
+Baze has developed one of the first nutrient tests that don’t require patients to draw blood.
 Instead, they simply hold a small data card in their urine stream, wait a few minutes, and scan the card with the Baze app on their phone.
 The app detects vitamin deficiencies and recommends vitamins and foods that can help maximize a patient’s health.

 Thriva has one of the most extensive offerings when it comes to at-home testing kits.
 This company offers hormone, stress, vitamin, diabetes, gut health, and coronavirus antibody testing kits just to name a few.
 Their full list of kits include:

 Vessel Health currently offers a panel of vitamin deficiency tests to help patients minimize their use of unnecessary vitamins.
-It’s current tests include:
+Its current tests include:

 Ancestry DNA is another ancestry testing site.
 This is the company that put DNA testing on the map.
 It focuses on both genetic testing and matching as well as determining genetic biomarkers and predispositions to certain chronic conditions and diseases.